lyndon025/playtested/src/content/article/2023-06-29-i-did-not-expect-this-from-a-contra-game-pleasantly-surprised--impressions---contra-tourn.md

 ---
-title: "I did not expect this from a Contra game!
-Pleasantly surprised! | Impressions - Contra: Tournament"
+author: lyndonguitar
+category: Review
-description: "Contra: Tournament is a third-person battle royale survival game designed for mobile devices.
+description: 'Contra: Tournament is a third-person battle royale survival game designed for mobile devices.
 In this fresh but pleasantly surprising take on the Contra franchise, you and up to 100 players engage in a fierce battle to claim the title of the ultimate winner within a vast and sprawling map.
-A Closed Beta Test for Contra: Tournament has recently started, allowing players to experience and provide feedback on this upcoming new title."
+A Closed Beta Test for Contra: Tournament has recently started, allowing players to experience and provide feedback on this upcoming new title.'
+featured: false
 pubDate: 2023-06-29
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "contra: tournament"]
+tags:
-featured: false
+- taptap
+- contra: tournament
-thumb: ""
+thumb: ''
+title: 'I did not expect this from a Contra game!
+Pleasantly surprised! | Impressions
+  - Contra: Tournament'
 ---

 Contra: Tournament is a third-person battle royale survival game designed for mobile devices.
 In this fresh but pleasantly surprising take on the Contra franchise, you and up to 100 players engage in a fierce battle to claim the title of the ultimate winner within a vast and sprawling map.
 A Closed Beta Test for Contra: Tournament has recently started, allowing players to experience and provide feedback on this upcoming new title.